uwsbel/low-fidelity-dynamic-models/README.md

 ### Key Features
 1. **High-Speed Performance**: Models surpass real-time processing speeds.
 For instance, the 18 Degrees of Freedom (DOF) model achieves 2000x faster performance than real-time on standard CPUs, with an integration timestep of `1e-3` s.

 2. **GPU Optimization for Scalability**: The GPU models are adept at parallel simulations of multiple vehicles.
 The 18 DOF GPU model, for example, can simulate 300,000 vehicles in real-time on an NVIDIA A100 GPU.
+Note: The GPU models are only available for Nvidia GPUs.

 3. **Python API**: The SWIG-wrapped Python version maintains significant speed, being only 8 times slower than the C++ models, thereby offering Python's ease of use with C++ efficiency.